 The only thing strangely missing is the ability for users to dynamically adjust the content of the message in an email based on certain conditions (e.g. show a photo of a blue shirt if the contact’s favorite color is blue).

 The marketing automation feature is limited mostly to email automation and adding tags for segmentation, but workflows are only based on actions that contacts take in emails.
-There is no on-page web-tracking that can be integrated into the process.
+Unlike Sendinblue, there is no on-page web-tracking that can be integrated into the process.

 One thing they stand out on is the A/B testing feature.
-Like Mailchimp, Aweber has a solid A/B testing feature, allowing users the option up to three different emails; which includes all elements like subject line, email content and design, and even sender name.
+Like Mailchimp, Aweber has a solid A/B testing feature, allowing users the option to test up to three different emails; which includes all elements like subject line, email content and design, and even sender name.

 Constant Contact: overpriced and very limited functionality

 Constant Contact is another one of those email marketing tools that has been around for a long time (started in 1996), but hasn’t quite kept up with the industry trends and consumer needs.

 Similar to Aweber, Constant Contact doesn’t offer users the ability to send transactional emails through their platform.
 The email campaigns platform has all of the standard features (email design editor, email templates, etc.), but advanced features like dynamic content and A/B testing are only available to premium users (called “Email Plus”).